 Property Tax Relief Programs

-Property Tax Reimbursement (Senior Freeze): The Property Tax Reimbursement Program reimburses eligible senior citizens and disabled persons for property tax increases.
+Senior Freeze (Property Tax Reimbursement): The Senior Freeze Program reimburses eligible senior citizens and disabled persons for property tax increases.
 The amount of the reimbursement is the difference between the amount of property taxes that were due and paid in the "base year" (the first all the eligibility requirements were met) and the amount due and paid in the current year for which the claimant is seeking the reimbursement, provided the amount paid in the current year is greater.
 All the eligibility requirements for the base year and for each succeeding year, up to and including the current year, must be met to qualify for the reimbursement.
 Also, the same rights that apply to a surviving spouse, apply to a surviving civil union partner.
 Opposite sex couples who married and same sex couples who entered into civil unions in 2007 and thereafter, are eligible to have their joint status applicable to the reimbursement beginning 2008, assuming all other eligibility requirements are met.

 New Jersey imposes a Transfer Inheritance Tax, at graduated rates, on property having a total value of $500 or more which passes from a decedent to a beneficiary.
 Generally, an Inheritance Tax return must be filed and the tax paid on the transfer of real or personal property within eight months after the death of a decedent.
 Property passing to a decedent's surviving spouse, parents, grandparents, children, stepchildren or grandchildren is entirely exempt from the tax.